Roman Catholic Diocese of Cariati: History

 It has been claimed that the first bishop of Cariati mentioned in history is Menecrates, who was present at the Synod of Rome in 499.
 The list of bishops attending tha first Roman synod, however, contains neither the name Menecrades nor the diocese Cariatensis.
 Neither name nor diocese appears in the subscription list of the third Roman synod, held in October 501; or in the fourth, held in November.
 At the fifth synod, held in 503, with 218 bishops in attendance, many of them from the Greek east, the name "Menecrates Caryssensis" does appear.
 He subscribes after the bishops of Tripolis and Gabala, and immediately before the bishop of Sardis.
 It is more likely that he is the bishop of the well-known Carystus, than that he is the bishop of a putative Cariati.

 Pope Gregory I, it is claimed, mentioned Cariati in a letter to the Bishop of Reggio.
-In 595, Pope Gregory I wrote to Bishop Boniface of Reggio Calabria, ordering him to hasten to fill the vacaancy in the diocese of "Carinensis".
+In 595, Pope Gregory I wrote to Bishop Boniface of Reggio Calabria, ordering him to hasten to fill the vacancy in the diocese of "Carinensis".
 This is the diocese of Carini, a suffragan of Reggio, not Cariati.

 According to some, during the eleventh or twelfth century the diocese of Cerenza (Geruntia, Gerenza) was united to Cariati, though it is only in 1342 that mention is made of a Bishop of Cariati and Cerenza.
 The bishop of Cerenza, Polychronius, with the cooperation of Archbishop Constantine of Santa Severina, rebuilt the monastery of S. Maria in Altilia, which was endowed by Duke Roger of Apulia (1099).

 Among the bishops of Cerenza was the Cistercian Matteo (attested as bishop in 1234), who was the first successor of Joachim da Fiore as Abbot of San Giovanni di Fiore, in 1202.